WenchaoD/FSCalendar/README.md

 ## Requirements
 ios 7.0

+## Compatibility
+`FSCalendar` is also tested on iPad device, see the demo for details.

 ## Known issues
 1. The title size changed as we change frame size of FSCalendar: Automatically adjusting font size based on frame size is default behavior of FSCalendadr, to disable it: